The Essential Documents You Need to Start Your Private Practice

 11. Termination Summary

-When therapy ends, a Termination Summary helps wrap everything up by documenting the work you’ve done together and any recommendations for next steps.
+When therapy ends, a Termination Summary helps wrap everything up by documenting the work you’ve done together and any recommendations for next steps, ensuring proper medical records are kept and supporting patient safety.

 Why It Matters:

-It provides closure for the client and a professional record for you.
+It provides closure for the client and a professional record for you, making it an important part of your practice management software and overall healthcare documentation.

 How to Make Paperwork Easy

 If this list feels overwhelming, I’ve got your back.
 My Essential Paperwork Packet includes all these forms—customizable and ready to use.
-Whether you’re starting from scratch or just need to update your forms, this packet will save you hours (and maybe a few headaches).
+Whether you’re starting starting a private practice from scratch or just need to update your forms, this packet will save you hours (and maybe a few headaches).

 Plus, if you’re using an EHR like Simple Practice, many of these forms can be stored and shared digitally, making the whole process seamless.